wix/wix-ui/packages/wix-ui-framework/docs/generate.md

         └── my_awesome_component_visual.js
 ```

-How are components exported?
-Is there a big `index.js` file pointing to
-each component?
-Or maybe `.storybook/stories.js` or similar for documentation How is that file maintained?

-Is there some smoke test to ensure all components at least render?

-There are many points to consider when creating a component and once
-library becomes mature on all ends, it becomes tedious to repeat
-integration process for each new component.

 ---

 ## `--codemods`

 ### Why are codemods needed?

-Component on it's own is not enough.
-It has to integrate well into the
+Component on it's own is too little.
+It also has to integrate well into
-library to be fully usable by consumers.
-It has to be exported, perhaps registered in some metadata accumulator and so on.
+the library to be fully usable by consumers.
+It needs to be exported,

-For this reason simply generating files is not enough.
-Some data about
-new component must appear in already existing "integration" files of the
-library.
+perhaps registered in some metadata accumulator and so on.

 This is achievable with codemods - small scripts that alter source
-files (be it add more data, adjust existing one, maybe remove something)
+files.
+It can be adding more data, adjusting existing one, maybe
+removing something

 ### How to add codemod

-For example, say that all components within the library are exported in
+For example, say that all components within the library are exported in `src/index.js`.
-`src/index.js`.

 That's a big file like so:

 ```
+// ... many similar lines above
 export DatePicker from 'src/DatePicker' export Checkbox from 'src/Checkbox' export ToggleSwitch from 'src/ToggleSwitch'